Kindergarten

 The infant school programme for children aged 3 to 5 is called the Early Years Foundation Stage (EYFS).
 It is designed to prepare children for the National Curriculum for England, which begins around the age of five years and continues through four stages.
 These are Key Stage 1 (ages 5-7), Key Stage 2 (ages 7-11),Key Stage 3 (11-14) and Key Stage 4 (14-16).

-The child's progress is closely monitored and assessed against the British early learning goals.
+The child's progress is closely monitored and assessed against the British Early Learning Goals.

 Children actively participate in the learning process.
-Speaking and Listening skills are developed through structured play.
+Speaking and listening skills are developed through structured play.
 A regular programme of field trips form part of the school's curriculum.

 Supported by a well-resourced library, computer facilities and designated playground areas, children in the Foundation Stage are encouraged to explore and develop their natural abilities and talents.